AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex4.md

 ![ETL](./images/4savemapping.png)

-### Exercise 5.4.4 - Enrich Data
+## Exercise 5.4.4 - Enrich Data

 In the enrichment phase, you can add additional fields to your dataset or transform existing fields.
 In this example, we need to transform the existing field ``m_yearly_income``.
-Luma Retail's marketers shouldn't see indiviual income numbers, instead they should see a class of income.
+Luma Retail's marketers shouldn't see individual income numbers, instead they should see a class of income.
 In this case, Luma Retail has decided that if someone's yearly income is above 100000/year, that they should be classified as having a ``high`` income.
 If their yearly income is between 50000 and 100000/year, they should be classified as having a ``medium`` income and if a yearly income is below 50000, it's classified as ``low``.

 To transform a field, you'll be using an ``Expression`` so you need to add an ``Expression``-object onto the canvas.
 You can find the ``Expression``-object in the left menu on the Design workflow.